joerg-weber/joerg-weber.github.io/_activities/Karlsruhe25.md

 related_posts: false
 ---

-<a href="https://conference25.waves.kit.edu">Conference on Mathematics of Wave Phenomena</a>, February 24&mdash;28, 2025, in Karlsruhe, Germany.
+<a href="https://conference25.waves.kit.edu">Conference on Mathematics of Wave Phenomena</a>, February 24&mdash;28, 2025, at Karlsruhe Institute of Technology, Germany.
 I am co-organising the minisymposium <a href="https://conference25.waves.kit.edu/?page_id=114">Bifurcation and Pattern Formation in Dynamical Systems</a>.